-Economy in France - Overview
+Economy In France - Overview

 France has a resilient economy that harks back centuries.
-Indeed, France is one of the world’s biggest economic powers,
+Indeed, France is one of the world’s biggest economic powers, taking the 5th place for the largest economies in the world.

-Major players of the french economic landscape include services, agriculture (agriculture in France plays a bigger role
+Major players of the french economic landscape include services, agriculture (agriculture in France plays a bigger role than other European economies), livestock, the chemical industry, and of course, tourism.

 In fact, France’s tourism industry is so big, it represents almost 10% of the country’s GDP.